-The timing of some expected Miami Dolphins moves.
-And one way DeVante Parker might stay with team
+The timing of Miami Dolphins moves including possible attempt to sign Tyrod Taylor

 Sitton, 33 in June, has already decided he wants to play in 2019 whether it’s for Miami or another team.

 The Dolphins have until Friday to cut or trade defensive end Robert Quinn without paying him a $1.1 million roster bonus.
-As the veteran defensive end market already includes Cameron Wake and Justin Houston and the New England Patriots last week added Michael Bennett in a trade that is scheduled to go through on Wednesday, the Dolphins have not found many takers for Quinn, who they’ve been offering in trade.
+As the veteran defensive end market already includes Cameron Wake and Justin Houston and the New England Patriots last week added Michael Bennett in a trade that is scheduled to go through on Wednesday, the Dolphins have not found many takers for Quinn, who they have been offering in trade.

 Cutting Quinn before the end of the week will save Miami nearly $13 million in cap space.

-Speaking of $13 million in cap space, the Dolphins could save at least that by cutting quarterback Ryan Tannehill this week.
-They could save $18.75 million if they designate the release as a post-June 1 transaction but the savings would not show on Miami’s cap until after June 1.
+Speaking of $13 million in cap space, the Dolphins could save at least that by cutting Tannehill this week.
+They could save $18.75 million if they designate the release as a post-June 1 transaction, but the savings would not show on Miami’s cap until after June 1.

 There is no contractual reason the Dolphins must cut Tannehill this week.

 But there are business reasons to do it if the team can find no willing taker in trade after offering the quarterback up the past few weeks:

-The business reason is Ryan Tannehill deserves it.
+The business reason is Tannehill deserves his freedom.

 No, he did not meet the hope the organization placed in him when it drafted him in the first round of the 2012 draft.
 Tannehill was mostly a solid quarterback but not a consistently great or even good one.